rasa-silva/blog/content/about.md

 As member of the architecture team for a distributed event-driven system:

+- Introduced GRPC as the approach for P2P IPC.

+- Introduced Kotlin as an alternative language to Java.

-- Lead the replacement of a fragile P2P IPC implementation with a message broker approach supported by Kafka.
+- Introduced a message broker approach, supported by Kafka, complementing an existing fragile P2P IPC.

 - Introduced Zookeeper as a centralized configuration store and "service presence" support.

 - Mediated system architecture and software teams talks about feature design and implementation.

-- Gave several presentations to software teams including: Kotlin, Event Sourcing, Akka, Kafka, Java8.
+- Gave several presentations to software teams including: Kotlin, Event Sourcing, Akka, Kafka, Java 8-11.

 As member of a software team:

-- Designed and implemented a service responsible for services lifecycle control and HA support.
+- Designed and implemented a service responsible for services lifecycle control and Geo-redundancy support.

 - Pushed for the split of large services with mixed responsibilities into smaller ones with a single responsibility.